 MXQ PLUS S905 4K

-Benefits - This Android Streaming device has 4K Output Support and Kodi already loaded, 8gb of storage and a killer price point.
+Benefits - This Android Streaming device has 4K Output Support and Kodi installs with a single click, 8gb of storage and a killer price point.
 Drawbacks - No major support like Apple or Amazon offers

 Benefits – Well, you may already have one, I mean it’s an Xbox!
 And hey, Kodi was originally designed for Xbox… however to get Kodi working on an Xbox is convoluted.
 All in all tho the Xbox One was built as a media center and does it well.
 Drawbacks – Price, obviously, is much higher than a set top box and with no native Kodi support (yet) you’re limited to Plex.
 Killer Feature – It’s an Xbox, so… you know… video games and such.